-Here, in this article, we will discuss the Glycemic Index of a common food item – The Hummus and discuss some major details necessary to be known by a diabetic patient.
+Here, in this article, we will discuss the Glycemic Index of Hummus and its serving sizes, which are required for a diabetic patient.

 What is Hummus?